Payment of your Pension

 Household Benefits Package

-The Household Benefits Package is provided by the State for eligible pensioners and includes electricity or natural gas, telephone allowance and free television licence.
+The Household Benefits Package is provided by the State for eligible pensioners and includes electricity or natural gas and free television licence.

 - Electricity Allowance